smile-io/ember-polaris/docs/form-layout.md

 {{/polaris-form-layout}}
 ```

-For dynamic forms where items are added or removed once the form has rendered, you must explicitly a form layout item component around each item to prevent a Glimmer error such as `Failed to execute 'removeChild' on 'Node': The node to be removed is not a child of this node`:
+For dynamic forms where items are added or removed once the form has rendered, you must explicitly add a form layout item component around each item to prevent a Glimmer error such as `Failed to execute 'removeChild' on 'Node': The node to be removed is not a child of this node`:

 ```hbs
 {{#polaris-form-layout as |formLayout|}}